-Gold has always been a chosen form of investment especially on auspicious occasions like Akshaya Tritiya and Diwali when gold is purchased as a ritual in India.
+Gold has always been a chosen form of investment, especially on auspicious occasions like Akshaya Tritiya and Diwali when gold is purchased as a ritual in India.
 However, with the increasing price of physical gold, people are now resorting to settling for alternate forms of investing in gold – in its paper form.
 The two closest options to gold in its paper forms are Sovereign Gold Bonds (SGBs) and Gold Exchange Traded Funds (ETFs).
 In these investment options unlike the yellow metal, an investor will not possess any physical form of gold but will hold it like an investment and will have the option to redeem it as and when you need them.
+Understand the key differences, pros, and cons of investing between Sovereign Gold Bond vs Gold ETF here.

 Investing in Sovereign Gold Bonds (SGBs)